psr7-sessions/storageless/README.md

 You can do this also in asynchronous contexts and long running processes, since no super-globals nor I/O are involved.

+Note that you can also use asymmetric keys by using either the `StoragelessSession\Http\SessionMiddleware` constructor or the named constructor `StoragelessSession\Http\SessionMiddleware::fromSymmetricKeyDefaults()``

 ### WHY?

 In most PHP+HTTP related projects, `ext/session` serves its purpose and